 "One day, he says, ‘Come here, Boss,’ and I went over.
 When a giant tells you to come over, you go right away.
 ‘Yes, what is it, Andre?’
 Sat down next to him, and he took out his wallet, and it was this big thick black wallet.
 And he started to show me pictures from his childhood, and I was so touched by it.

 And he says, ‘Look at this one, Boss.’
-And the first picture was of him age about , he was already about 6 foot tall.
-And then the next one is him about 18, and he is throwing furniture into the back of a furniture van.
+And the first picture was of him aged about 13; he was already about 6 feet tall.
+The next one is him, about 18, and he is throwing furniture into the back of a furniture van.

-He goes, ‘That’s when I was spotted by a furniture mover.’
+He goes, ‘That’s when a furniture mover spotted me.’

 And there’s another picture of him, and he’s on the beaches of Cannes or Nice in San Tropez or whatever, and he’s got eight women on his shoulders, and now he’s been discovered.